GodisinHisHeaven/pathfinder/result.md

 <span style="color: grey;">The answer to your leading question – You should direct address your proposed leading question.
 How did you answer this question?
 What did you discover?
 If your project was ultimately unsuccessful, give a brief reflection about what worked and what you would do differently as a team. </span>

 # Introduction
-Throughout the course, we have seen several algorithms and structures for organizing and manipulating data，and with the current circumstance where gas prices in the U.S. hit a fresh new high, we decide to build a project which is able to draw the shortest path between a starting point and a destination on road network of North America
+Throughout the course, we have seen several algorithms and structures for organizing and manipulating data, and with the current circumstance where gas prices in the U.S. hit a fresh new high, we decide to build a project which is able to draw the shortest path between a starting point and a destination on road network of North America

 # Data Parsing
 # BFS Algorithm